Overbooked Flight Compensation

 When Are You Entitled to Overbooked Flight Compensation?

-Passengers have the right to seek compensation for overbooked flight from the airline for any trouble caused.
+Passengers have the right to seek compensation for overbooked flights from the airline for any trouble caused.
 However, you may only claim such compensation if you meet certain requirements.

 According to EU Regulation 261/2004, you may be entitled to overbooked flight compensation under the following circumstances: